Angioplasty and stent placement - heart

 A coronary artery stent is a small, metal mesh tube that expands inside a coronary artery.
 A stent is often placed during or immediately after angioplasty.
 It helps prevent the artery from closing up again.
 A drug-eluting stent has medicine embedded in it that helps prevent the artery from closing in the long term.

 The doctor will use live x-ray pictures to carefully guide the catheter up into your heart and arteries.
-Dye will be injected into your body to highlight blood flow through the arteries.
+Liquid contrast (sometimes called "dye," will be injected into your body to highlight blood flow through the arteries.
 This helps the doctor see any blockages in the blood vessels that lead to your heart.

 A guide wire is moved into and across the blockage.
 A balloon catheter is pushed over the guide wire and into the blockage.
 The balloon on the end is blown up (inflated).
 This opens the blocked vessel and restores proper blood flow to the heart.